DariaSicaru/orchard-uav-gis-analysis/README.md

 - to validate the height estimation methods using direct field measurements;
 - to calculate canopy area;
 - to calculate RGB-based vegetation indices, GLI and VARI;
+- to perform selective field validation of trees with pronounced spectral anomalies.
 - to investigate relationships between tree characteristics and RGB vegetation indices;
 - to analyze the spatial distribution of GLI and VARI;
 - to produce thematic maps and interpret the obtained results.